luke-cla/invasive-species/README.md

 1. Clone the repo and open the folder:
    `git clone https://github.com/luke-cla/invasive-species.git && cd invasive-species`
-2. Install required packages: `pip install -r requirements.txt`
+2. Install required packages: `pip install -r requirements.txt` Make sure you're using **Python 3.7 to 3.10**.
+TensorFlow does not support newer versions.
 3. Add your dataset using the folder structure shown above under "Dataset"
 4. Run the script to train the model: `python main.py`